Traben-0/Entity_Texture_Features/.github/README.md

 ## Settings & configuration

-- Settings can be changed in-game using [Mod Menu](https://modrinth.com/mod/modmenu) or  by editing the config file, located under `config/entity_texture_features.json`
+- Settings can be changed in-game using [Mod Menu](https://modrinth.com/mod/modmenu), the settings button in the resource pack screen, or  by editing the config file, located under `config/entity_texture_features.json`
 - A few of these options can also be changed via the [Puzzle mod](https://modrinth.com/mod/puzzle)

 <div align="center">